 The communication breakdown occurred because, I feel, the attendee just wasn’t being aware of her surroundings.
 I carry a red-tipped cane with me, which is the recognized symbol for blindness (at least it is here in the States).
 If I’m using a blind cane, chances are pretty good I can’t see across the room.
 Had she bothered to consider that to begin with, chances are the exchange may have gone a little differently.

 Not every disability can be spotted just by looking at a person, but there are a few that can.
-Blind canes, seeing eye dogs, wheelchairs, and crutches are sure giveaways that someone may require additional consideration when interacting with them.
+Blind canes, guide dogs, wheelchairs, and crutches are sure giveaways that someone may require additional consideration when interacting with them.
 That isn’t to say you need to go out of your way to offer assistance, but if you’re approached by someone who is asking for help then try to do the polite thing and not make them spell everything out for you.

 Also, hold a door for someone or leave them ample room to get around you when you’re standing in the hall.
 Keep your head up and your attention in front of you when you’re walking through the convention center and try to avoid running into a blind person who may not be able to dodge you.
 I can’t tell you the number of people who’ve simply walked right into me because they were walking and texting at the same time.